josecv/termrequester/README.md

 {
   'id': 'NONHPO_...',           /* The id of this phenotype within the request service */ 'name': '...',
-  'status': { ... },            /* See spec for status object */
+  'status': '...', /* See the status below */
   'synonyms': ['...', '...', ],
   'description': '...',
-  'issue_num': '...',           /* The github issue number in the HPO's github */
-  'parents': ['...', ], /* The ids of this phenotype's parents */
+  'issueNumber': '...',           /* The github issue number in the HPO's github */ 'parents': ['...', ], /* The ids of this phenotype's parents */
-}
+  'hpoId': '...', /* The id of the term in the HPO.
+Non-null iff status == ACCEPTED */ }
 ```